12 Of The Most Mysterious Forests In The World

-Does your imagination run wild whenever you see a beautiful picture of an old, secluded forest?
+Does your imagination run wild whenever you see a beautiful picture of an old, secluded, maybe a little creepy forest?
 Are you the type of person to face your fears and explore hidden, mysterious places?
 Then this list is for you.
 Read about some of the most mysterious forests in the world, and why you should put them on your travel list.

 The name itself sounds mysterious, and that’s because the Black Forest in Germany is well-known as the home of lots of myths and legends.
 From ghosts and nymphs to foreboding dark pathways into the woods, the Black Forest conjures an image of fairytales and horror.
 But fear not: this area in southwestern Germany is actually filled with quaint villages and miles of gorgeous hiking trails.

 Every spring, the floor of this Belgian forest is covered in bluebells, giving it a blue-violet carpet that makes travelers feels as though they’re walking in a fairytale.

 The Rata is a type of tree on New Zealand, and this forest on Enderby Island is filled with gnarled tree trunks and branches.
 There are plenty of hiking trails in the forest and on the island itself.

 Crooked Forest, Poland